College football scores: Top 25 rankings, results for Week 3

 College football rankings: Top 25 for Week 3

 Here's the latest AP Poll.
-This is the same Top 25 from the preseason and in Week 1.
 The next AP Poll will be released on Sunday, Sept.
 20.

 |